✓ Updated May 2026

 Frequently Asked Questions

-When's the absolute best time to visit Philadelphia if I want to experience the city like a local?
+When's the absolute best time to visit Philadelphia if I want to experience the city like a local and avoid the biggest crowds?

-I'm a big foodie!
-Where can I find the most authentic Philly cheesesteak experience?
+I'm a foodie!
+Where can I find authentic Philly cheesesteaks that aren't just tourist traps?

-Are there any local customs or etiquette I should be aware of, especially when dining or interacting with locals?
+Are there any local customs or etiquette I should be aware of, especially when interacting with Philadelphians?

 What is the cheapest month to visit Philadelphia, USA?